Welcome to The Bird Streets near Beverly Hills

 Street names like Oriole Drive, Tanager Way, Thrasher Avenue, Skylark Lane, Nightingale Drive, Robin Drive, Swallow Drive, Warbler Way, Flicker Place, Bluebird Avenue, Bobolink Place, Kinglet Drive, and my personal favorite, Mockingbird Place, have helped make this luxurious district unlike any other in Los Angeles.

 The Bird Streets are situated just east of the Trousdale Estates neighborhood or the 90210 zip code.
 The streets are west of Sunset Plaza Drive.
 And just northwest of the Sunset Strip.
-The community is located near some of the best entertainment Los Angeles offers, including the Chateau Marmont, the Doheny Room, and the Beverly Gardens Park in Beverly Hills CA.
+The community is located near some of the best entertainment Los Angeles offers, including Chateau Marmont, The Doheny Room, and The Beverly Gardens Park in Beverly Hills.

 Mediterranean-style homes dating back to the beginning of the neighborhood's development are sometimes bought, sold, or demolished to make room for new modern homes with views in California.
-Mid-century homes, popular during the Trousdale Estates neighborhood's construction, can also be found in the Bird Streets.
+Mid-century homes, popular during the Trousdale Estates neighborhood construction, can also be found in The Bird Streets.
 As time progresses, more modern mansions will replace the old homes to meet the demand for luxury housing in Los Angeles.

-Despite the global economic and social challenges of 2020, the Bird Streets neighborhood has remained a desirable choice for some homebuyers.
+Despite global economic and social challenges, The Bird Streets neighborhood has remained a desirable choice for some homebuyers.
 Historically low-interest rates and a lack of adequate inventory to choose from in general have given Los Angeles real estate a boost.

-If listings sit on the market for more than 90 days in the Bird Streets, the home will likely sell far below its original asking price compared to homes priced well and sold within the first 60 days of their listing period.
-The list price to sale price ratio declines over time, and therefore it is crucial to price your home correctly from the beginning and not chase the market with price reduction after price reduction.
+If listings sit on the market for more than 90 days in The Bird Streets, the home will likely sell far below its original asking price compared to homes priced well initially and sold within the first 60 days of their listing period.
+The list price to sale price ratio does decline over time, and therefore it is crucial to price your home correctly from the beginning and not chase the market later with price reductions.

 The Bird Streets remain a desirable area, and the market data may make homeowners and sellers feel a bit more optimistic.
-For the most up to date records on homes transferred in the Bird Streets, please contact Marc Anthony directly with Coldwell Banker Realty in Beverly Hills.
+For the most up to date records on homes transferred in The Bird Streets, contact Marc Anthony directly with Coldwell Banker Realty in Beverly Hills.

-There are currently 47 active listings to choose from in the Bird Streets and six homes currently under contract to be sold.
-The median price of all active homes for sale in the Bird Streets is $9,472,500.
+There are currently 18 active listings to choose from in The Bird Streets and five homes currently under contract to be sold.
+The median price of all active homes for sale in The Bird Streets is $12,547,588.